Detection and Mitigation of Algorithmic Bias via Predictive Rate Parity: Fairness for Classifiers and Connections to Marginal Outcome Fairness

 Note that there are typically many thresholds yielding equal marginal outcomes, and additional constraints can be added to choose appropriate thresholds.
 For instance, thresholds can be modified to mitigate marginal outcome bias while maintaining the same overall rate of positive classification.
 Let $\hat F_{g_i}(\cdot)$ be the cumulative distribution function of the scores arising from group $g_i$.
 Choosing fair group-level thresholds maintaining the same overall positive classification rate can be accomplished by adding the constraint that

-where $p_g = P(G = g)$. \begin{theorem} A solution, $(t^*_{g_1}, t^*_{g_2})$ that mitigates against marginal outcome bias while maintaining the overall positive classification rate, i.e. that solves Equations \ref{eqn:marginal_outcome} and \ref{eqn:budget} exists when the average outcome functions and score distributions are continuous. \end{theorem}
+where $p_g = P(G = g)$. \begin{theorem} Adjusted thresholds $t^*_{g}$ that mitigate against marginal outcome bias while maintaining the overall positive classification rate, i.e. that solves \eqref{eqn:marginal_outcome} and \eqref{eqn:budget} exist when the average outcome functions and score distributions are continuous. \end{theorem}

 \begin{remark} In applications without observed outcomes below the marginal threshold, it is important to note that the predicted outcomes below the marginal threshold will be merely suggestive.
 In practice, one can either either iteratively correct the thresholds and re-test for marginal outcome fairness or temporarily lower the threshold of the disadvantaged group to learn the appropriate threshold. \end{remark}